codefhacker/demo_koffer/node-red/code/readme.md

-Here you find the file named flows.json.
+Here you find the files for node-red

-Import this file into Node-red  by going to the menu and select import.
+imort the main.json for everything and servo_control for the servo